 As an added bonus, the card comes with an introductory 0% period for purchases too, so if you’re anticipating a large upcoming expenditure, you’ll be able to spread the cost over 3 months.

-If you do opt to transfer your balance(s) to Halifax, bear in mind that each transfer will incur a fee of 3% (min. £3), and don’t forget that if you don’t clear your balance in full within 29 months, any outstanding balance will start to accrue interest at the card’s standard rate.
+If you do opt to transfer your balance(s) to Halifax, bear in mind that each transfer will incur a fee of 3% for 3 months reverting to 5%, and don’t forget that if you don’t clear your balance in full within 29 months, any outstanding balance will start to accrue interest at the card’s standard rate.

 All in all, this is a really good card if you need as long as possible to clear your debt.
 If you think you can make it more quickly instead, it may be worth considering a card with no balance transfer fee.
 They’re a rare treat, but you can compare a few in the table below.